T

 “The recent forex shock will bring about a price shock as well, consequently increasing commodity prices.
 Therefore, inflation rate cannot stay put at 8.6%; it will go up,” Rahmani said.

 Rising exchange rates contribute to inflation by increasing the prices of imported commodities.
-As imports account for a sizable portion of commodities involved in the consumer price index, high exchange rates mean rising prices and thus higher inflation.
+As imports account for a sizable portion of commodities involved in the consumer price index, high exchange rates mean rising prices and thus

 On the other hand, since prices of imported capital goods and intermediate goods are included in calculating domestic manufacturing costs, a weak rial against the dollar means higher cost of domestic production, hence increased inflation.